+++ Winter Break +++

 No, any such evaluations or assessments are not given by DSMZ.

-Deposition of biological material with the DSMZ open collection is free.
-It is required that the depositor commits to the DSMZ data on the country of origin where a phage was sampled, on the date of sampling and on the habitat/source of isolation in order to fulfill the requirements of the Nagoya Protocol.
+Please note that it is required that the depositor commits to the DSMZ e.g. data on the country of origin where a phage was sampled, on the date of sampling and on the habitat/source of isolation in order to fulfill the requirements of the Nagoya Protocol.

 • Is it necessary to deposit the phage host strain together with a phage?